thunder-engine/thunder-doc/editor/content.rst

 This intuitive feature provides a quick way to inspect and modify assets directly from the Editor.

 .. note::
-   The World Editor comes equipped with a variety of Embedded Editors, providing specialized tools for specific asset types.
+   The World Editor comes equipped with a variety of embedded Editors, providing specialized tools for specific asset types.
    These Embedded Editors allow for a more in-depth and focused editing experience tailored to each asset category.

    Additionally, the extensibility of the World Editor is enhanced through the use of Plugins.